-Rainwater fittings Gutters and downpipes are PVC.
 Main walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
-The outer walls are of cavity brick construction with an outer leaf of facing brick.
-A series of ventilator grilles provided insulation to the sub-floor space.
+The outer walls appear to be of cavity brick construction with a rendered external finish.
+The damp proof course was not visible, however, I would anticipate a building of this age to have a bitumen damp proof membrane.
+There are sub-floor ventilators to lower walls.

 Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.
 Doors and windows were not forced open.
-Windows are uPVC framed double glazed units.
-The entrance door is uPVC double glazed.
-Soffit and fascia boards are of timber.
+Windows and external doors are of UPVC double glazed type.
+There is also a timber double glazed skylight window within the roof space.

 External decorations Visually inspected.
-Paint finish.
+External decoration has a painted finish where appropriate.